Delaware Historical Society: Delaware History Center

-The Society's Wilmington Campus is located between 5th and 6th Streets on Lower Market Street in Wilmington.
+The society's Wilmington Campus is located between 5th and 6th Streets on Lower Market Street in Wilmington.
 This row is the historic shopping district and currently markets itself as the LoMa Design District to promote urban redevelopment.
 The complex includes an arch over the street.

 Delaware History Museum

 The main museum consists of two permanent exhibit halls in a converted 1941 art deco Woolworth's store, one of two that used to operate on Market Street.
-Exhibits include “Delaware: One State, Many Stories,” Discover Delaware and the Jane and Littleton Mitchell Center for African American Heritage.
+Exhibits include “Delaware: One State, Many Stories,” Discover Delaware, and the Jane and Littleton Mitchell Center for African American Heritage.

 Old Town Hall

 The Old Town Hall served as the city hall for the Burough and later City of Wilmington.
 Constructed in 1798 in the federal style, the building also included the jail and library.
 The Marquis de Lafayette received a reception there and President Andrew Jackson was the guest of honor at a dinner.
-In 1851, the body of Senator Henry Clay was officially laid in state.
+In 1851, the body of Senator Henry Clay officially lay in state.